 But always be aware that the database is based on personal estimates.
 And that it is exposed to political currents.

-One difficulty you will face time and again when communicating about the workload of the teams.
+There is one difficulty you will face time and again when communicating about the workload of the teams.
 You have to make it clear to all involved that the glass is full and nothing new can be taken on.

 One trick: